qiskit-community/prototype-entanglement-forging/docs/2-reference_guide/reference_guide.md

 git commit -m 'merged updates from main' git push
 ```
-3. Go back to the `/forging` repo on _GitHub_, switch to your contribution branch (same name: `my-contribution`), and click "Pull Request".
+3. Go back to the `/prototype-entanglement-forging` repo on _GitHub_, switch to your contribution branch (same name: `my-contribution`), and click "Pull Request".
 Write a clear explanation of the feature.
-4. Under Reviewer, select Iskandar Sitdikov or Aggie Branczyk.
+4. Under Reviewer, select Aggie Branczyk **and** Caleb Johnson.
 5. Click "Create Pull Request".
 6. Your Pull Request will be reviewed and, if everything is ok, it will be merged.